celer-network/goCeler-oss/test/manual/README.md

 # Run Local Manual Tests

-Follow instructions below to easily start a local testnet and play with multiple OSPs on your laptop.
+Follow instructions below to easily start a local testnet and play with multiple OSPs on your local machine.

 ## Requirements